mosip/documentation/docs/MOSIP-ID-Object-Definition.md

 * Validations for the above attributes.
 Example: Basic reg-ex validations for text fields, flow validations for capturing evidence data.
 * Various work flows for various types of applicants (say, a minor or a resident without any evidence, etc.)

-Once the adopter has the clear picture of the above topics, it is very easy to construct an ID schema.
+Once an adopter has proper clarity on the above topics, it is very easy for them to construct an ID schema.

 # ID Schema JSON

-ID Schema is the JSON schema for an ID Object which would be used for defining the structure, content, and (to some extent) semantics of ID objects.
+ID schema is a JSON schema which would be used for defining the structure, content, and (to some extent) semantics of an ID object.
 It lets us specify metadata (data about data) about what an ID object’s attributes mean and what values are valid for those attributes.

+We use the ID schema JSON to validate the ID object when,
+* ID object is created in Pre-registration
+* ID object is created in Registration Client
+* Packet is opened in Registration Processor
+* ID data is stored in ID Repository

-Below is a sample ID Schema JSON.
+Below is a sample ID schema JSON.

 ```JSON
 {